Plain English Summary

 Secondary outcome measures

-1. Prevalence of postherpetic neuralgia at 6 weeks (VAS >0)
+1. Prevalence of postherpetic neuralgiaa, assessed using the Visual Analog Scale (VAS >0) at 6 weeks

-2. Percentage of patient with a reduction of at least 50% in the VAS scale.
+2. Percentage of patients with a reduction of at least 50% in the VAS scale

 Overall trial start date